Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

 Injecting too close to the limbus increases the risk of IOP rise (slide 4 and 5).
 We have found that injecting at least 6 to 8 mm inferior to the inferior limbus is optimal.
 Tunneling the needle 1-2 mm under the conjunctiva also reduces reflux of drug when injecting.
 Injecting inferiorly, near the fornix also hides subconjunctival hemorrhages which occur from time to time,

-Injecting in the superior quadrant may not be optimal.
-We had one patient that had an IOP spike 2-3 months after surgery.
+Avoid injecting superiorly.
+We saw one patient that had a mild IOP spike 2 months after surgery.
 The steroid depot had migrated inferiorly closer to the limbus, likely due to the effects of gravity.

 Avoid the inferotemporal and inferonasal forniceal quadrants as you may see more bleeding from larger vessels in these areas.